A-Breeze/premierconverter/DEV_README.md

 - Investigate using `tox` to run tests on with various dependency versions.
 - Complete setting up CI/CD pipeline on Azure DevOps by:
     - *Azure Artifacts* for a (private) Python package registry
+    - Or trying setting up a local package registry that acts like PyPI, e.g. see: <https://github.com/wolever/pip2pi>

 <p align="right"><a href="#top">Back to top</a></p>